AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/docker/docker-images.md

 This page provides some guidance on creating Docker images for an OpenScPCA analysis module.

+Having a Docker image for your analysis module is a key part of ensuring that your analysis is as easily reproducible as possible.

 Note that creating docker images is not required for contributing to OpenScPCA, but it can be useful for testing and sharing your analysis module with others.
-Each analysis module will ultimately be updated to include a Docker image to allow for running the analysis module as part of the `OpenScPCA-nf` workflow, but this does not need to be done by the module author.
+Each analysis module will ultimately be updated to include a Docker image before producing final results, but this does not need to be done by the module author.
 Data Lab staff will create a Docker image as part of the process of adding the module to the `OpenScPCA-nf` workflow if it has not already been done.

 ## Prerequisites

-Before making a Docker image, you will likely want to have fully [defined the software environment](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md) that you will be using for your analysis module.
+Before making a Docker image, you will want to have [defined the software environment](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md) that you will be using for your analysis module.
-Most likely, this will take the form of either:
+Having the requirements prepared will make creating a fully reproducible Docker image much more straightforward.

+For the easiest setup, you should have one of the two following kind of environment definitions:

 - an [`renv.lock` file](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md#determining-and-managing-software-dependencies-in-r) if you are working with R, or
 - a [conda `environment.yml`](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md#module-specific-conda-environments) and/or [`conda-lock.yml` file](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md#freezing-dependencies-with-conda-lock) if you are working with Python or other software available through [Bioconda](https://bioconda.github.io).

-The goal of creating a Docker image is to incorporate these software requirements into a container that can be used to run all parts of the analysis module without any installation steps other than installing Docker and pulling the image.

 You will also need to have [Docker installed on your computer](../../technical-setup/environment-setup/install-docker.md) to build and test the images.

 ## Docker template files

-When you create an analysis module, a template `Dockerfile` and a `.dockerignore` file will be created in the root of the analysis module.
+When you [create an analysis module](../../contributing-to-analyses/analysis-modules/creating-a-module.md), a template `Dockerfile` and a `.dockerignore` file will be created in the root of the analysis module.

 The `Dockerfile` includes a `FROM` statement that specifies the base image to use and a couple of `LABEL` statements to populate metadata about the image.

 The `.dockerignore` file is used to specify files and directories that should *not* be included in the Docker build environment.
-By default, this will be set to ignore all files with the exception of environment files (e.g., `renv.lock`, `environment.yml`, `conda-lock.yml`).
+By default, this will be set to ignore all files except environment files (e.g., `renv.lock`, `environment.yml`, `conda-lock.yml`).
 This will keep the build environment small and prevent unnecessary files from being included in the image.

 ## Base images